engineering87/PersistenceCacheStack/README.md

 ### Architecture
 ![Alt text](/wiki/img/Architecture.png?raw=true)

+### Redis
+PersistenceCacheStack uses the **StackExchange.Redis** and **StackExchange.Redis.Extensions** to wrap the CRUD operations towars Redis.
+You can find all the references to the projects in this file.

 ### Installation

-To install the **PersistenceCacheStack** library just add the dll reference into your project.
+To install the **PersistenceCacheStack** library just add the dll reference and its dependencies into your project.

 ### How to configure it